COVID-Related Accommodation Requests

 - Alternative arrangements for face covering requirement

-If you have concerns about the modality of your autumn 2020 courses, you should first contact your academic advisor to discuss possible adjustments to your schedule to meet your needs.
+If you have concerns about the modality of your upcoming courses, you should first contact your academic advisor to discuss possible adjustments to your schedule to meet your needs.
 If scheduling adjustments do not adequately address your COVID-related concerns, then please submit an accommodation request.

 No form required.
 Please contact your Access Specialist with your request.
 If you attend a regional campus, please contact your respective Disability Services office.